CF and Infertility After Pregnancy

 I imagined my daughter, Lively, seeing me too weak to get on the floor to play with her or carry her up the stairs.
 I imagined her watching me cough up blood, being hooked up to oxygen in the hospital, or having to leave her crying while I was being rushed to the emergency room.
 The choice became clear.
 I would start Trikafta and put our family planning on a long, perhaps permanent, hold.

 Putting pregnancy on hold

 This was a heavy decision and an exhausting season for me.
 In the weeks leading up to receiving the medication, I experienced many emotions and anxiety over what this meant for our family.
 I had seen my health rise and fall so much, I knew that I couldn’t choose to endure it again.
 I believed that being healthy and present for my family outweighed my desire to bear another child.
-My plans to grow my family via pregnancy are on hold indefinitely, but I am happy to say that I have dedicated much of my time to increasing awareness of the need for safety data on taking Trikafta during pregnancy.
+My plans to grow my family via pregnancy are on hold indefinitely, but I am happy to say that I have dedicated much of my time to increasing awareness of the need for risk and safety data on taking Trikafta during pregnancy.

 My husband and I are, more or less, taking a “year off” of making long-term plans for our family.
 I am responding better than I ever hoped to Trikafta, and feel healthier than I have in years.
 I am refocusing my sight on enjoying this new life, living in the moment, and making memories with my loved ones.
 I expect these uncertain times in our lives, in our family, and in our world, to be ones that we look back on years from now as a season of growth.
 An uncomfortable change that will make us stronger and better in the long run.
 Things have not gone as planned--far from the plan, actually--but we are excited and hopeful for our future as a family of three.